ScottXTra/CrackMe/Level3/READMELevel3.txt

 Find the password and get the correct output

 Note for hint.jpg 1:
-This is the type of output you are lookign for
+This is the type of output you are looking for

 Note for hint.jpg 2:
 The thing you are looking for is somewhere in this control flow graph